ffxx68/Sharp_LittleC_Compiler/README.md

 *Tested on the PC-1403 only*

-The `key.lua` file is a script for MAME, which can be loaded starting MAME like this:
+The `key.lua` file is a script for MAME.
+First, start MAME with the `-console` option:

 ```
 > mame pc1403 -debug -nomaximize -console
 ```

-opening the *Lua* scripting console, where you can load the script with
+to open the *Lua* scripting console, where you can load the script with:

 ```
 [MAME]>